KKFN: Sports (2008–present)

 On March 8, 2008, at 1 p.m., KJCD changed its format to all-sports, simulcasting KKFN, and rebranded as "104.3 The Fan".
 The call letters switched to KKFN-FM on March 12, 2008, and again to KKFN on March 1, 2009, once the sports format was moved completely over to the FM and the AM adopted an oldies format.

 On December 8, 2014, Entercom made plans to purchase Lincoln Financial Group's entire 15-station lineup in a $106.5 million deal.
 On December 22, 2014, Entercom announced that it would spin off KKFN to the Pike's Peaks Trust, in anticipation of selling it to a third party group as part of a divestiture deal.
 On June 26, 2015, the FCC green-lighted the deal, with KKFN becoming part of the Pike's Peaks Trust, splitting it from the other properties that became part of the Entercom acquisition.
 On July 14, 2015, the Department of Justice forced Entercom to spin off KKFN, KOSI, KYGO-FM and KEPN to Bonneville International in exchange for Bonneville's KSWD in Los Angeles (and $5 million) to meet ownership limits and satisfy total market revenue limits.
 Both Bonneville and Entercom began operating their new clusters via a Time Brokerage Agreement on July 17, 2015.
 The deal was officially consummated on November 24, 2015.

 On January 3, 2023, KKFN officially rebranded as "Denver Sports 104.3 The Fan", while also expanding the "Denver Sports" brand to KEPN.

+On May 7, 2026, the "Fan" format would expand to the Fort Collins market, with Bonneville making an agreement with Townsquare Media to syndicate a majority of KKFN programming on KARS-FM, to the point the station itself assumed the "Fan" brand.